LogoLogo

 In this guide we will learn about running Pinot in Docker.

-This guide assumes that you have installed Docker and have configured it with enough memory.
+This guide assumes that you have installed and have configured it with enough memory.
 A sample config is shown below:

 You can pull the Docker image onto your machine by running the following command: